 What skills have you learned at ADDA?

-My time at ADDA has provided me with the opportunity to develop important skills such as drone piloting and troubleshooting.
+My time at ADDA has provided me with the opportunity to develop important skills such as drone operating and troubleshooting.
 The training drones used are fantastic in that they allow you to see things like the flight controllers and other electronics that you wouldn't otherwise be able to see from a standard drone, which helps you become more familiar with the various components that make up a drone and how to fix some issues that might come up in the field during missions, which is extremely beneficial.

-The most important thing a drone pilot should know is to efficiently complete their mission without compromising on quality.
-As a drone pilot, you’re constantly working against deadlines and client specifics.
+The most important thing a drone operator should know is to efficiently complete their mission without compromising on quality.
+As a drone operator, you’re constantly working against deadlines and client specifics.
 A properly planned mission with enough batteries and a backup power source will determine whether you’re going to have a good day or not.
-Another important skill to have as a drone pilot is the ability to communicate with the community members in the area that you’ve been assigned to map.
+Another important skill to have as a drone operator is the ability to communicate with the community members in the area that you’ve been assigned to map.
 This will also make or break the success of your mission.
 The technology is relatively new so sensitizing the members on what you’re about to do and what purpose it will serve will help a great deal since these are the same people that know the area better than yourself and would assist if anything were to happen to the drone whilst flying.

 How did the skills you learned at ADDA come to good use when working on Crowddroning missions?

-The training that I got at ADDA gave me confidence in my piloting capabilities.
+The training that I got at ADDA gave me confidence in my operating capabilities.
 I simply used whatever information and abilities I’d acquired throughout the course to the tasks that we had.
-Concepts of overlaps, necessary flight heights to attain a particular pixel size, navigating the various applications, all these were not new because it’s touched on during the training sessions.
+Concepts of overlaps, necessary flight heights to attain a particular pixel size, navigating the various applications, all were not new because it’s touched on during the training sessions.
 ADDA also instilled a culture of safety, and I sought to make sure the missions were being done in the safest way possible.

 How was your experience working on the Crowddroning mission to identify malaria mosquito breeding sites?